jonnonz1/nz-statute-book/acts/public/2000/new-zealand-public-health-and-disability-act-2000.md

   (b) provide any pharmaceutical or pharmaceutical subsidy or other benefit to a named individual.
 (4) No direction under section 103 of the Crown Entities Act 2004 may be issued to NZBS unless it concerns— (a)
-  (b) protecting the gift status, donation, collection, processing, and supply of blood or controlled human substances (within the meaning of Part 3A of the Health Act 1956); or
+  (b) protecting the gift status, donation, collection, processing, and supply of blood or controlled human substances (as defined in section 55 of the Human Tissue Act 2008); or
   (c) withdrawal of contaminated blood or contaminated controlled human substances from supply.
 (4A) Despite anything in the Crown Entities Act 2004, subsection (4) does not limit— (a) the ability of the Minister to direct NZBS under section 147 of that Act; or (b) section 107 of that Act.
 (5)
-(6) Directions given under section 20 of the Health Reforms (Transitional Provisions) Act 1993 to RHMU are deemed to be directions given under section 103 of the Crown Entities Act 2004.
+(6) Directions given under section 20 of the Health Sector (Transfers) Act 1993 to RHMU are deemed to be directions given under section 103 of the Crown Entities Act 2004.

 ### 66 Pharmac, NZBS, and CHFA to operate in financially responsible manner
 (1) Every organisation must operate in a financially responsible manner and for this purpose must—